 - Add 2-4 oz. chocolate chips or chunks to the filling along with the pecans.

 - For a crispier crust, you can partially pre-bake it before adding the filling (here’s a good guide).

-- If corn syrup isn’t available, that doesn’t mean you can’t make a pecan pie.
-I included instructions in the recipe on how to substitute it with maple syrup.
+- If corn syrup isn’t available, you can substitute it with pure maple syrup.

 - 2 teaspoons vanilla extract

 - Roll out the dough: Take the dough out of the fridge and let it sit on the counter for a few minutes to soften slightly for easy rolling.
 On a floured surface, roll dough out into a 12-inch circle, then place gently into a 9×2-inch pie pan; you can do this by flouring a rolling pin and rolling the dough loosely around it, then unrolling it into the pan.
 Brush away any excess flour on the surface.
 With a sharp knife, trim the edges of the pastry to fit the pie pan.
+Use a fork to create a decorative border or crimp the edges using your fingers.
 Cover with plastic wrap and place in the fridge for 30 minutes.

-- Chop the pecans into small pieces (to make the pie easier to slice later on), reserving about ½ cup whole pecans for later decoration, if desired.
-Otherwise, chop all 2 cups.
+- To make the filling: Chop the pecans into coarse pieces (or small pieces to make the pie easier to slice later on), reserving about 1/2 cup whole pecans for later decoration, if desired.
+Otherwise, chop all 2 and 1/2 cups.